 - Minutes Template - 14 KB

-Health Professions Club - This organization is designed for students in a health-related curriculum such as Registered Nursing, Practical Nursing, Respiratory Care and Medical Laboratory Technician.
+Health Professions Club - This organization is designed for students in a health-related curriculum such as Registered Nursing, Practical Nursing, Respiratory Care, and Medical Laboratory Technician.
 Members of the club participate in the annual Health Fair at RACC.
-The club also plans programs and events based on health-related issues.
 The club plans programming on health issues and sponsors an information table monthly in the Berks Hall lobby.

 Legacy - Legacy is an annual scholarly journal written, edited and published entirely by students of Reading Area Community College.
 Legacy publishes well-written, researched papers representative of the college's diverse student body and curriculum.
 Opportunities exist for students interested in writing, editing, graphic design, illustration, photography, public relations and finance.
 Join Legacy to share your skills or to learn new ones.

 Student Government Association - The Student Government Association (SGA) of Reading Area Community College consists of a diverse group of students who are the voice of the student body.
 SGA works hard to ensure that your concerns and interests about campus life are met.
 Advocacy and campus life improvement are the main focus of SGA.
-All students with a minimum grade-point average of 2.0 are eligible to petition to become a senator of SGA after attending three consecutive meetings by completing a petition signed by twenty (20) currently enrolled RACC students and obtaining a letter of recommendation from staff or faculty at RACC.
-All students, staff and faculty are welcome to attend an SGA meeting and voice their concerns or suggestions.
+They also sponsor the majority of events on campus including picnics, bingos, roller skating parties, RACC Idols, Celebration of the Arts, Coffeehouse Series and so much more.
+All students with a minimum GPA of 2.0 are eligible to petition to become a senator of SGA after attending three consecutive meetings; completing a petition signed by twenty (20) currently enrolled RACC students; & obtaining a letter of recommendation from staff or faculty at RACC.
+All students, staff, and faculty are welcome to attend an SGA meeting and voice their concerns or suggestions.
 Only members of SGA will be able to vote on the issues raised.
-In 2005, SGA started its signature "Discount Card Program” by teaming up with local businesses to provide discounts to RACC students, staff and faculty.
-Check out the SGA page for a current list of participating business.
-Get your discount card from any SGA member in SUB 112.
+In 2005-06, SGA started its signature program “Discount Card Program” by teaming up with local businesses to provide discounts to RACC students, staff, and faculty.
+Check out the SGA page for current participating businesses as the program grows.